locborgtus/mic/course/2_c/5_while_loops.md

 **Excercise:** Guess what happens when there's a `;` at the end

-**Excercise:** Start with a penny.
-Ask your parent to double your money every day for a month.
-Write a program to see what happens after 30 days.
-Print out the amount you have every day.

 **Excercise:** A common use for the while loop is to ask the user for input until the input is 'Y' or 'y'.

 There's also another loop type, called `do-while`: